Sycamore Canyon Test Facility

 Sycamore Canyon Test Facility is a rocket and weapons test site located east of MCAS Miramar in northern San Diego, in Scripps Ranch.
 A number of weapons contractors have had facilities at the site including Lockheed-Martin, Hughes Aircraft and General Dynamics.
 The engines for the Atlas missile and Centaur rocket stage were tested at the site.
-The entire measuring equipment for the test site has been built by Baldwin-Lima-Hamilton.
+The entire measuring equipment for the test site was built by Baldwin-Lima-Hamilton.